utrennik/pointing-poker/README.md

 @RealOneReal
 @HelenBassa

-Poointing-poker is a card game based on the concept of the traditional project management, it represents scrum methodology of software development.
+Pointing-poker is a card game based on the concept of the traditional project management, it represents scrum methodology of software development.

 ## Getting Started